 Formed in August 1986, Sydney band Vanilla Chainsaws released their debut single, T.S.
-(Was It Really Me) b/w Everything on the local Phantom label in August the following year.
+(Was It Really Me) b/w Everything, on the local Phantom label in August of the following year.

 By 1988 drummer Peter Kelly had been replaced by Duilio Hernandez in time to record the mini-album Wine Dark Sea.

-The band toured America and the UK but by Christmas 1989, vocalist Simon Drew and guitarist Mark Alexander found themselves in Germany and the only remaining members of the band.
+The band toured America and the UK, but by Christmas 1989, vocalist Simon Drew and guitarist Mark Alexander found themselves in Germany as the only remaining members of the band.

 In 1991 the Vanilla Chainsaws returned home, re-formed the original lineup, hooked up again with Phantom records and released the Red Lights mini-album.

 Upon signing with PolyGram, they released Watching Me and Worst Place in the World but continued to be plagued by lineup, management, and record label problems.

 The last straw came when in 1995, they were unable to secure a release for their newly recorded Doom EP.
 Drew and Alexander disbanded the group.